Icepenguins101/charms-bar-port/README.md

 ## Features
 * Powered by Visual Studio 2022
 * Based on Windows 8.1 Update 3
+* Language-aware (automatically switches depending on your OS language)
 * Includes accent colors
 * Network/battery status included
 * Supports Windows 8.x-era registry hacks
 * High contrast support
-* Includes animation support
+* Fully animated to emulate Windows 8.x (can be disabled in the OS settings)
 * Multi-monitor support (please read <a href="https://raw.githubusercontent.com/Icepenguins101/charms-bar-port/main/resource/helpwanted%2Ctxt">this</a>)
 * Touch-friendly
 * Uses WinRT resources
 * Customizable panels (can be removed through the Registry Editor)
-* Switch between a Windows 7 Metro concept, Windows 8 Developer Preview, Windows 8.1 Update 3, Windows 11 Metro concept and Windows 11 Fluent concept styles on the fly, or define your custom theme
+* Fully designable: includes a Windows 7 Metro concept, Windows 8 Developer Preview, Windows 8.1 Update 3, Windows 11 Metro concept and Windows 11 Fluent concept styles by default, or you can define your custom theme instead.
 * Pin anything to the Charms Bar for easy access
+* Switch between Win32 and Metro mode for the currently-focused program.

 ## Supported languages
 * Engllish